electrumsv/electrumsv-sdk/electrumsv-sdk/contrib/whatsonchain/README.md

 Webpage is viewable at http://127.0.0.1:3002/

-**You need to be running electrumx and the node to have anything to look at.**
+**You need to be running the node and ideally electrumx to have anything to look at.**
-> electrumsv-sdk start --ex-node

-or ideally run the 'full stack' (electrumsv + electrumx + node):
-> electrumsv-sdk start --full-stack

 The docker build for this explorer doesn't work for me at the moment.
 YMMV.